Skip to content

 Custom element

-For hosts that drop in HTML — CMS pages, marketing sites, partner integrations — declarative is easier to maintain than imperative. mountly ships a custom element for that.
+Some hosts drop in HTML rather than write JS: CMS pages, marketing sites, partner integrations.
+For them, declarative markup is easier to maintain than imperative code. mountly ships a custom element for that.

 <signup-card trigger="viewport" props='{"plan":"pro"}'></signup-card>